 3 Critical Roles of a Coach:

-Coaches act as a liaison between you, your student and the university.
-They can be a wonderful asset when it comes to helping students find the right campus resources, groups, and activities based on the student’s individual needs.
-And unlike the university, our coaches are not bound FERPA privacy laws, making it easier for parents to involved in their student’s education and success.
+Coaches act as a liaison between you, your student and the school / university.
+They can be a wonderful asset when it comes to helping students find the right school resources, groups, and activities based on the student’s individual needs.
+It’s also important to note that our coaches are not bound FERPA privacy laws, making it easier for parents to stay involved in their student’s education and success.

 A coach provides an encouraging, friendly and non-judgmental environment for the student.
 Empowering them to overcome challenges, while supporting their academic, professional and personal growth and development.

 They’ll facilitate the use of lessons and techniques that motivate students while holding them accountable.
 Students learn vital skills that propel success and enhance both in-class and web-based learning.